 It’s the 100th birthday today of the late, great actress Lauren Bacall (1924-2014), whose 1994 memoir, Now, I’m currently reading.

-To celebrate the life and legacy of this inspiring woman I share today at The Wild Reed three things: an excerpt from Bacall’s Now, an interview Bacall did in London in 1985, and the 1999 Intimate Portrait documentary on Bacall directed by Lee Grant, narrated by Natasha Richardson, and featuring Gregory Peck, Phyllis Newman, Roddy McDowall, Peter Stone, Sybil Christopher, and Bacall herself.
+To celebrate the life and legacy of this inspiring woman I share today three things: an excerpt from Bacall’s Now; the video of an interview she did in London in 1985; and the 1999 Intimate Portrait documentary on Bacall directed by Lee Grant, narrated by Natasha Richardson, and featuring Gregory Peck, Phyllis Newman, Roddy McDowall, Peter Stone, Sybil Christopher, and Bacall herself.

-It’s definitely a worthwhile documentary, marred only by its failure to highlight Bacall’s and her husband Humphrey Bogart’s defiance of the House Un-American Activities Committee (HUAC) hearings of the late-1940s, an extremely courageous stance to take at that time.
+The Intimate Portrait documentary (below) is definitely worthwhile, though marred by its failure to highlight Bacall’s and her husband Humphrey Bogart’s defiance of the House Un-American Activities Committee (HUAC) hearings of the late-1940s, an extremely courageous stance to take at that time.

-The following interview and excerpt from Now focus on Lauren Bacall’s mid-1980s apearance in Tennessee Williams’ play Sweet Bird of Youth.
+The following video interview and excerpt from Now focus on Lauren Bacall’s mid-1980s apearance in Tennessee Williams’ play Sweet Bird of Youth.
 I chose this particular focus as I remember Bacall’s time in Australia when performing in this play in 1986.
-In fact, I almost travelled to Brisbane to see her in it, especially after seeing her being interviewed on the popular daytime variety show, The Mike Walsh Show.
+In fact, I almost travelled to Brisbane from Armidale (where I was a university student) to see her in it, especially after seeing her being interviewed on the popular daytime variety show, The Mike Walsh Show.
 In retrospect, it must have been sheer luck that I managed to catch this interview, but I remember how impressed I was by Bacall as she talked about the deeper meaning of Williams’ play and her own thoughts about aging.

 Over the years I’ve looked for this interview on YouTube, but to no avail.
 The closest I’ve come to it is the 1985 Channel 4 interview Bacall did in London when performing in Sweet Bird of Youth, which was before the play came to Australia.
 From my recollection, what she talked about on The Mike Walsh Show in Australia is similar to what she shared in the Channel 4 interview, especially her remarks about her role in the play (9:40) and our culture’s obsession with youth (10:33).